briantimar/xv6-public/README.md

 ## known issues

-* the random number generator used for the lottery-ticket scheduling can overflow
 * interrupts are disabled by default when acquiring spinlocks, which means clock-tick values based on timer interrupt counts are only approximate.
 * tick variables will overflow uint bounds.